tbleken/sidekick/documents/skhow.md

 An initial \* is respected as a commented line for single executable lines. **However**, if the first word following the \* is a `Sidekick` keyword, the \* is ignored!
 This makes it easy to hide "secret" expandable `Sidekick` "code" in your programs.
 This code will only be available during your development, since it will be ignored in the working program.

-*Note:* To distinguish "real" VFP commands from `Sidekick` keywords, it's necessary to add the the keyword `ed`, as the first word in a line in a prg.
+*Note:* To distinguish "real" VFP commands from `Sidekick` keywords, it's sometimes necessary to add the the keyword `ed`, as the first word in a line in a prg.
 This is **not** necessary in the Command window.

 This is really handy, since you can have a special file with all your `Sidekick` code snippets.
 Tip: Use `SKTestarea.prg` for this, available directly from the Command window by typing . (dot) and pressing ![`F8`](Images/F8.png).